ESMValGroup/ESMValTool_Tutorial/setup.md

 local machine, or your institue machine, you will most likely have to make a local copy of the data that you need.

-If neccesairy, data can be downloaded using the
+If necessary, data can be downloaded using the
 [synda tool](https://prodiguer.github.io/synda/index.html).